konmik/konmik.github.io/content/post/managing_state_reactive_way.md

 You didn't want all of that while composing "Hello, %username%" string isn't it?
 Especially if you was doing it while filling the profile view and you got an update callback while processing a previous callback?
-All these events happening concurrently can give gray heir to anyone!
+All these events, especially while happening concurrently, can give gray heir to anyone!

 OOP model does not have any answers to all these issues.
 Programmer is expected to write callback spaghetti, `synchronized` blocks, constantly